The Society meets at various venues throughout the year. See below for details of our next meeting.

 We have a diverse programme of readings, talks, workshops etc, as well as an open forum, when members have the opportunity of presenting their own work.

 You are always very welcome to join us as a visitor.
-The visitors’ fee is £4.00 per session.
+The visitors’ fee varies between £3.00 and £5.00 per session (depending on location).

 If you’d like to become a member, you can do so at any meeting, or if you prefer, you can send a cheque with your details to our Treasurer.